c3sr/scope_plot/docs/source/index.rst

 License
 -------

-microbench_plot is made available under the MIT License.
+scope_plot is made available under the MIT License.
 For more details, see :doc:`about`.